OpenSDN-io/docs/contributing-to-opensdn/writing-style/general-writing-guidelines.rst

 +------------------------+----------------------------------+

-If you suspect the subject was previously described, search the Tungsten Fabric documentation and look for a precedence.
+If you suspect the subject was previously described, search the OpenSDN documentation and look for a precedence.

 Use spelling and grammar checking tools
 ---------------------------------------